leongjwm/yolov3/README.md

 Both outputs will be in the `yolov3` folder.

 ### Using a Video
-If using a **video**, **the original video will not be overwritten by the processed video.** **You have the option to include a json file stating the frames you would like to infer.
+**The original video will not be overwritten by the processed video.** **You have the option to include a json file stating the (additional) frames you would like to infer.
 These frames will be included in the final processed video.
 Like an image, the output information after processing the frames listed in the json file will be collected and stored in a .csv file.**

 The outputs of processing a video would be:
 1. The processed video with the name `OutputVideo.avi`.